Page by Bob Leathers with Contributions From Many Family and Friends

 1918 August 6:

 - Peter Arthurs, Hanna resident: (World War I Casualty) PRIVATE, U. S. ARMY 58th INFANTRY REGIMENT, 4th DIVISION, was killed in action August 6, 1918 and buried at Oise-Aisne American Cemetery, Fere-en-Tardenois, France in Plot B, Row 7, Grave 6.
 No monument is located in the Hanna Wyoming cemetery.
 He was 23 years old.

 - William D. Jones, Hanna resident: (World War I Casualty) PRIVATE, COMPANY E, 30th INFANTRY, died October 13, 1918 from wounds received in action.
 He was buried in the Hanna cemetery in plot 72.
 He was 26 years old.

 - World War I ended at the 11th hour on the 11th day of the 11th month of 1918.
 The First World War left nine million soldiers dead and 21 million wounded.
 In addition, at least five million civilians died.

 - A flu pandemic hit the United States.
 It hit the Hanna area especially hard causing as many as 40 deaths.

-- The Union Pacific Coal Company’s No. 5 mine was opened in 1918, but the coal was of poor quality resulting in no coal production..
+- The Union Pacific Coal Company’s No. 5 Underground Mine was opened, but the coal was of poor quality resulting in no coal production.
 The No. 5 mine was closed within a year and never reopened.
-There were no miners killed in the No. 5 mine.
+No miners were killed in the No. 5 mine.

 - Extensive upgrading and repairs were done to the Hanna streets, ditches and roads.